 It seemed totally appropriate that the first dish of this series be Sloppy JOE pasta (get it?
 HA!).
 But talk about a blessing in disguise, cuz this stuff is good.
 So good.
 And easy and cheap and it reheats very well …add a salad it makes for a healthy dinner even.
 And so yummy even our cat Spiderman checked it out…

-So, challenge answered.
-For less than $7.00 I fed my family. ..and I fed them well 🙂
+So, challenge answered for a budget-friendly dinner.
+For less than $7.00 I fed my family. ..and I fed them well.

 - 1 lb ground beef